openvcloud/docs/docs/selfhealing/healthchecks/threads_check.md

 #### enable: True
 #### descr:
 ```
-Checks the number of threads, and throw an error if higher than expected.
+Checks the number of threads and throws an error if higher than expected.

 Currently throws
 - WARNING if more than 18K threads